 5. Without Limits

-There are going to be two Steve Prefontaine biopics in this list, and if you were on a track or cross country team, you've probably seen both of them more than once.
+There are going to be two Steve Prefontaine biopics in this list, and if you were on a track or cross country team, you've likely seen both of them.
 I enjoy both the Prefontaine biopics.
-Neither were not a big commercial success.
+Neither were a big commercial success.
 "Without Limits" explores Steve Prefontaine's brief running career, highlighted by the 1972 Olympic 5k.
 Though this film may have better production value than "Prefontaine," the style of the film and parts of Prefontaine's life that they highlight (or completely fictionalized) doesn't entertain me as much as "Prefontaine."

 4. Chariots of Fire